Bitola: Ottoman rule

-From 1382 to 1912, Bitola was part of the Ottoman Empire, at which time it was called Monastir.
+From 1382 to 1912, Bitola was part of the Ottoman Empire, and was known as Monastir.
 Fierce battles took place near the city during the Ottoman conquest.
 Ottoman rule was completely established after the death of Prince Marko in 1395 when the Ottoman Empire established the Sanjak of Ohrid as a part of the Rumelia Eyalet and one of the earliest established sanjaks in Europe.
-Before it became part of the Ottoman Empire in 1395 Bitola was part of the realm of Prince Marko.
-Initially its county town was Bitola and later it was Ohrid, so it was sometimes referred to as the Sanjak of Monastir and sometimes as the Sanjak of Bitola.
+Before it became part of the Ottoman Empire in 1395, Bitola was part of the realm of Prince Marko.
+Initially, its county town was Bitola and later it was Ohrid, so it was sometimes referred to as the Sanjak of Monastir and sometimes as the Sanjak of Bitola.

 After the Austro-Ottoman wars, the trade development and the overall prosperity of the city declined.
 But in the late 19th century, it again became the second-largest city in the wider southern Balkan region after Thessaloniki.

 Between 1815 and 1822, the town was ruled by the Albanian Ali Pasha as part of the Pashalik of Yanina.

+Starting from the second half of the 19th century, Bitola was the most important cultural center of the Aromanians.
+Throughout the 19th century, Bitola hosted the largest urban population of Aromanians in their native Balkans, with an estimated 10,000 to 18,000 Aromanians out of a total population of 40,000–50,000.
+Bitola thus gained the title of "New Moscopole", according to Macedonian Aromanian historian Nikola Minov.
+The Romanian High School of Bitola, a Romanian boarding high school for Aromanians, operated in Bitola until the early 20th century, and there was also an Aromanian library in the town.
+The Aromanian Sts.
+Constantine and Helen Church and a cemetery where important Aromanian figures such as Constantin Belimace or Apostol Mărgărit are buried still function in Bitola today.